vincenthuang75025/playlists/README.md

 comment out irrelevant stuff, etc. add link to readme, git button

-logout screens for each page
+logout screens for each page should look nice too

-how do we explore new music? how do we visualize?
+how do we explore new music?

-massive crypto vulnerability

 some legend for users to remember how they want to use categories?